zyoJoef/Homelab-Journey/6: 05-06-2026/README.md

 <h1><b>05/06/2026</b></h1>

-<p>After months of usage with my LG Laptop server I decided to finally let go of it's role and give it to a new machine, hence why I bought this mini pc.
+<p>After months of usage with my LG Laptop server I decided to finally let go of it's role and give it to a new machine that I got for a good price, hence why I bought this mini pc.
 It originally came with a 500GB HDD, but thankfully it supports M.2 SATA SSD so all I had to do is transfer the SSD from the laptop and it worked, which I then second the primary 2TB HDD inside (since it fit both 1 M.2 and SATA drive), everything went flawless as if nothing has changed (well except probably for it's IP and MAC Address).
 :</p>

 <ul>